bbc/peaks.js/README.md

     // Color of the axis labels
     axisLabelColor: '#aaa',

+    // Returns a string for the axis label timestamps
+    formatAxisTime: function,

+    // Show or hide the axis label timestamps
+    showAxisTimeLabels: true,

     // Font family for axis labels, playhead, and point and segment markers
     fontFamily: 'sans-serif',